fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 }
 ```
 Only "public" properties and methods can be used outside the structure (class). "self" keyword is used to avoid naming confusion.
 It is used to refer the variable outside the scope. "del" keyword is used to delete one object.

+### Static Property and Method
+After adding "static" keyword before a property or a method, this property or method could be used without instancing the structure.
+It will also not be destroyed by deleting an object.

 ### Explicit Generic Structure
 Like functions, structures can also be explicitly generic.
 Defining generic structure is just adding angle brackets after "struct" keyword.